High-Dimensional Time-Varying Coefficient Estimation in Diffusion Models: High-dimensional high-frequency regression

 We denote the Frobenius norm of $\bU$ by $\|\bU\|_F = \sqrt{ \mathrm{tr}(\bU^{\top} \bU) }$.
 The matrix spectral norm $\|\bU\|_2$ is the square root of the largest eigenvalue of $\bU\bU^\top$. $C$'s denote generic constants whose values are free of $n$ and $p$ and may change from appearance to appearance.

-From the model \eqref{model-1}, the instantaneous beta $\bbeta_t$ satisfies the following equation:
+From the model \eqref{model-1}, the instantaneous coefficient $\bbeta_t$ satisfies the following equation:

 where $[ \cdot, \cdot]$ denotes the quadratic variation.
-The beta process $\bbeta_t$ is a function of instantaneous volatilities of $\bX$ and $Y$ as follows:
+The coefficient process $\bbeta_t$ is a function of instantaneous volatilities of $\bX$ and $Y$ as follows:

 where $\bSigma_t = \bsigma_t \bsigma_t^{\top}$ and $\bSigma_{XY,t} = \frac{d } {dt} [ \bX, Y] _t$.
-Thus, the instantaneous beta can be estimated by the instantaneous volatility estimators.
+Thus, the instantaneous coefficient can be estimated by the instantaneous volatility estimators.
 For the finite dimensional case, the instantaneous volatility-based estimation procedure works well \citep{ait2020high}.
 However, this approach cannot explain the sparse structure \eqref{sparsity_beta}.
-Furthermore, when the dimensionality of the covariate $\bX$ is larger than the sample size, this approach fails to consistently estimate the instantaneous beta.
+Furthermore, when the dimensionality of the covariate $\bX$ is larger than the sample size, this approach fails to consistently estimate the instantaneous coefficient.
 Therefore, the procedure developed for the finite dimension is neither effective nor efficient.
-To accommodate the sparse structure of the beta process in \eqref{sparsity_beta}, we employ the Dantzig selection method \citep{candes2007dantzig} as follows.
-Let $\Delta_i ^n A = A_{i \Delta_n} - A_{(i-1) \Delta_{n}}$ for $1 \leq i \leq 1/\Delta_n$, where $\Delta_n=1/n$ is the distance between adjacent observation time points.
-Define
+In contrast, the direct application of the high-dimensional regression procedure such as the LASSO \citep{tibshirani1996regression} and Dantzig selector \citep{candes2007dantzig} cannot consistently estimate the integrated coefficients.
+Specifically, we can rewrite \eqref{model-1} as follows: